ntd284/Vnstock-pipeline/README.md

 - **Scheduler:** Daily at 8PM.

-- **Task:** The system gathers a year's worth of data and stores in Google Cloud Storage.
-Use Spark to process data from Google Cloud Storage, then compute the most consistency growing stock codes over three-month period, where stability is defined by an average index increase within a 10% amplitude range.
-The results are then sent to Bigquery for advanced analysis.
+- **Task:** The system gathers a year's worth of data and stores in `Google Cloud Storage`.
+Use Spark to process data from `Google Cloud Storage`, then compute the most consistency growing stock codes over three-month period, where stability is defined by an average index increase within a 10% amplitude range.
+The results are then sent to `Bigquery` for advanced analysis.

 - **Data Format:** `['time', 'open', 'high', 'low', 'close', 'volume', 'ticker', 'type']` **This command:** `stock_data=stock_historical_data (symbol=stock, start_date=start_date, end_date=current_date, resolution=resolution, type='stock')` with `start_date` is one year before.